 A census is the record of information about the members of a given population—usually a national one.
-A population census is the collection, analysis, and public distribution of various data on residents of a country or well-defined partial geographic area during a set time period.
+A population census is a collection, analysis, and public distribution of various data on residents of a country or well-defined partial geographic area during a set period of time.
 This information is demographic, economic, and social in nature.

 Aside from the national censuses, other counts, community surveys, sample surveys, administrative records, business counts and patterns are used to analyze and infer information about an entire population.
 You can use the information in these surveys to extrapolate conclusions about the general population in an area.

 The government conducts the national (and usually decennial) census.
 Most countries have a specific department or office dedicated to censuses or to national statistics, meaning there is only one source per country.
 There are no other ways to collect all the data included in a national census.

 Other sources of population data include public records of vital events, defined as births, deaths, marriages, divorces, separations, annulments, adoptions, and so on.
 You can also access demographic sample surveys, population registers, and international publications regarding a population (like the UN Demographic Yearbook).

 Secondary population data can be accessed from journals, newspapers, magazines, annual research reports, and more.

 Attributes that are normally a part of census or population data include population (amount of residents in a given city, country, or area), age, location, socio-economic data, and race.